tetherscript/ComfyParamVisualizer/README.md

       /images *copy the generated images here before creating the viewer
 ```

+*For this example, we will modify the contents /SimpleImageDemo folder.*

 ## 2. In ComfyUI Editor
 Go to the settings, search for 'node ID badge Mode' - set to Show all.
 Now each node will show it's nodeid, and you'll need this because you'll refer to params as nodeid:paramname, like 3:steps or 25:strength.
 <img width="911" height="182" alt="image" src="https://github.com/user-attachments/assets/8a5e9217-64dc-487d-b017-091c255338c0" />